 I was 34 when I became a financial black belt.
-To be honest, I was still worried that everything would fall apart; at any point in time.
-When you have been poor; it takes a while to stop looking over your shoulder continuously.
+I was still worried that everything would fall apart; at any point in time.
+When you have been poor, it takes a while to stop looking over your shoulder continuously.
 I am still paranoid and keep planning on how to prepare for an upcoming recession.

 At what age did you start seriously saving money?

 I have been OK with saving money, just not focussed.
 I did start seriously saving around a decade ago.
-This was inspired by a distinct memory in my working career.
+A distinct memory inspired this in my working career.
 I remember my VP who is in her 70s mentioning that her sister was not keeping well.
 I naturally assumed she would visit and asked about her travel plans.
-However, she did not want to take time off given that we had a huge product launch coming up.
+However, she did not want to take time off, given that we had a huge product launch coming up.

-Two weeks later, when we were in a meeting; she received a phone call.
+Two weeks later, when we were in a meeting, she received a phone call.
 Her sister had passed away:(.
-The fact that although she was a VP, earning at least 3X more than me; and yet was a “wage slave” hit me like a tidal wave.
+Although she was a VP, earning at least 3X more than me, and yet was a “wage slave,” it hit me like a tidal wave.

 What has been your investment strategy?